mrstegeman/bin-scripts/README.md

     * Shows task lists for conky.
 * termcolors.sh
     * Displays terminal color scheme.
+* touchtoggle.sh
+    * Bash script to switch touchpad on and off.
 * vnote2txt.pl
     * Perl script to convert a vNote file to plaintext.